-The costs associated with a trademark action can vary (even significantly) on a case-by-case basis and, generally, depending on the complexity of the matter, whether it will involve the appointment of court experts and most importantly, whether damages are being claimed.
-Counterfeit actions tend to be less expensive, as most often the proceedings remain unchallenged, though the plaintiff will have to bear the costs for the storage and eventual destruction of the counterfeit goods.
+The costs associated with a trademark action can vary (even significantly) on a case-by-case basis and, generally, depend on the complexity of the matter, whether it will involve the appointment of court experts and most importantly, whether damages are being claimed.
+Counterfeit actions tend to be less expensive, as they are usually not contested.
+The plaintiff would, however, have to disburse the costs for the storage and eventual destruction of the counterfeit goods.

 Recovery of legal costs (but not extrajudicial expenses) is possible and may be awarded by the court in accordance with the tariffs established by law.
-In counterfeit cases, as the infringers are typically absent from Malta and at times even the European Union, recovery does tend to encounter practical obstacles.
-Further, the claimant would also typically be required to itself pay the expenses relating to the proceedings, including those for the storage of the goods and their destruction and for the appointment of curators to represent the absent defendants, and then try and obtain recovery from the infringers.
+In counterfeit actions, as the infringers are usually absent from Malta and at times even the European Union, recovery does tend to encounter practical obstacles.
+Furthermore, the claimant would also typically be required to directly disburse the expenses relating to the proceedings, including those for the storage of the goods and their destruction and for the appointment of curators to represent the absent defendants, and subsequently attempt to obtain recovery from the infringers.

-Appeals

-What avenues of appeal are available?
+Appeals What avenues of appeal are available?

-Appeals against decisions of the Industrial Property Registrations Directorate or Civil Court may be brought before the Court of Appeal, while decisions of the Criminal Court may be appealed to the Court of Criminal Appeal.
+Appeals against decisions of the Comptroller or the Maltese Civil Court may be brought before the Court of Appeal, while decisions of the Criminal Court may be appealed to the Court of Criminal Appeal.

-Defences

-What defences are available to a charge of infringement or dilution, or any related action?
+Defences What defences are available to a charge of infringement or dilution, or any related action?